tarakdavis/port/README.md

-# port
+# portfolio
-visit tarakdavis.github.io to view my portfolio in your web browser!
+visit https://tarakdavis.github.io/ to view my portfolio in your web browser!